First the firefighters. Now the sanitation workers.

 Street's debt to the city is listed at $388,037; he also owes the federal government more than $413,000 and the State of New Jersey $345,000, according to the New Jersey Division of Taxation website.

-When learning of the Nutter campaign's comments, Street, the older brother of former Mayor John F. Street, said: "It sounds like a response from a frightened opponent."
+When learning of Nutter's comments, Street, the older brother of former Mayor John F. Street, said: "It sounds like a response from a frightened opponent."

 Nutter received no union endorsements during the 2007 mayoral primary.